camptocamp/es-ooms-exporter/README.md

 Configuration variables:

+* For fetching logs from elasticsearch (suitable for OpenShift):
     * ES_URL: Base URL of elasticsearch
     * ES_AUTH: Optional auth string for elasticsearch
     * ES_INDEXES: Optional index to use
+* For fetching logs from dmesg (suitable for EKS):
+    * NODE_NAME: The name of the node running the POD
 * NAMESPACE: Kubernetes namespace to use (by default, uses all the OpenShift projects)